JeansLli/Count_decomp/README.md

 # Count_decomp
 This repository is based on [Persistable](https://github.com/LuisScoccola/persistable).

-First, complile the Cython code
+First, complile the Cython code if you want to run the orignal Persistable code.
 ```
 cd persistable
 python setup.py build_ext --inplace
 ```

 ## The first version